 Diabetes Live Well Program

-The Diabetes Live Well Plan at Summit Medical Group provides outstanding medical and educational services for people with diabetes and the family members who care for them.
-We help all patients with diabetes manage their disease, including pregnant women.
+The Diabetes Live Well Plan at Summit Medical Group provides outstanding medical and educational services for adults with diabetes and the family members who care for them.
+We help our patients with diabetes manage their disease, including pregnant women.
 Diabetes management involves learning to control blood sugar levels through proper diet, exercise, and medication when necessary.

 In addition, we offer guidance about weight loss and management, self blood glucose monitoring, and medication management.
 To help you achieve your health goals, we will contact and remind you when it is time for your health care appointments, including checkups for your eyes and foot care.